 Warming Up

-To get optimal, long-lasting, and reliable performance out of Chris we strongly recommend you warm him up prior to intensive use.
+To get optimal, long-lasting, and reliable performance out of Chris, you are strongly advised to warm him up prior to intensive use.

 Preferred Environments